 A: Yes, if the research was done off campus, but the video is being made by a student at a TSC member institution, it is eligible.

 A: Videos should be primarily filmed and edited by team members (students), but making use of university video resources and expertise is allowed.

 A: Yes!
 If you are a finalist, spread the word!
 Ask everyone you know to vote for your video.
 You can also vote for your own video.
 Please note, one vote per person.

-A: Video submissions are due by 11:59PM PST on October 26, 2020.
+A: Video submissions are due by 11:59PM PST on October 18, 2021.
 Late submissions will not be considered.
-Finalists will be announced on November 16, 2020.
-Public choice voting takes place between November 16 and November 23, 2020.
-Winners will be announced on or around December 7, 2020.
+Finalists will be announced on or around November 22, 2021.
+Public choice voting takes place between November 10 and November 17, 2021.
+Winners will be announced on or around December 7, 2021.